 Many factors, actually.

-You see, there isn’t one perfect mattress that can help any individual with neck pain sleep better.
+You see, there isn’t one perfect mattress that can help any individual with neck or back pain sleep better.
 To find the best option, you need to pick something suited for you.
 And to do that (plus, to narrow down the list of options), consider the following factors when shopping:

 - Firmness.
 The reason why firmness level matters is that it will determine the feel of your mattress (and, consequently, your sleeping posture, which I’ve mentioned before).
 For instance, stomach sleepers need the sturdiest support and are often advised to pick firm beds (rated around 7-8 on the firmness scale, with 10 being the stiffest).
 Back sleepers require moderate sinkage for their buttocks and hips, so they often choose medium mattresses (around 5-6).
 As for side sleepers, they benefit the most from a generous hug for their shoulders and hips.
 That’s why side sleepers are typically advised to buy softer mattresses (rated around 4 on the firmness scale).
 If you are a lightweight user (less than 130 pounds), you should probably choose a softer mattress for any sleeping position.
 Just like that, heavier folks (over 230 pounds) are advised to pick firmer mattresses to enjoy proper support.